MaxiGames/MaxiGames.js/DEVELOPING.md

 - Descriptive variable names.
 Use plural for arrays.
 - Write useful comments; don't write any if unneeded
 - Use JSDoc style comments for functions
 - One newline between file header and code begin; 4 newlines between chunks (e.g. imports and code); 2 newlines between blocks (e.g. functions)

 ---

 ## Git Guidelines

-- _NEVER force push unless under dire circumstances_.
+- _NEVER force push unless in dire circumstances_.
 - _NEVER commit directly to master_.
 - Commit _early_ and _often_.
 You can interactive rebase to clean everything up before pushing.